kreier/jetson/llama.cpp/README.md

 ## Compile llama.cpp from source

 My Jetson Nano Developer Kit A02 from 2019 has 4GB RAM.
-The latest software support from Nvidia is Ubuntu 18.04 LTS, support ended in May 2023.
+The [latest software](https://developer.nvidia.com/embedded/downloads) support from Nvidia is Ubuntu 18.04 LTS, support ended in May 2023.
+On the Nvidia website its the [Jetson Nano Developer Kit SD Card Image](https://developer.nvidia.com/embedded/l4t/r32_release_v7.1/jp_4.6.1_b110_sd_card/jeston_nano/jetson-nano-jp461-sd-card-image.zip) 4.6.1 from 2022/02/23.
 It includes the GNU Compiler Collection gcc and g++ 7.5.0 from 2019.
 You can [compile version 8.5 in about 3 hours](https://kreier.github.io/jetson/#2-llamacpp-as-an-alternative-probably-only-on-cpu-2024-04-11) from source, but you get several error messages when trying to compile llama.cpp.
 The first step `cmake -B build` works, but the second step `cmake --build build --config Release` exits after 6% with

 ```
 ...